 All signs point to Lawrence being QB1 in April, and specific schematic fit doesn’t carry much weight.
 Lawrence’s skill set lends him flexibility on that front.
 He has the mobility and game IQ to thrive in more versatile schemes, and he has the arm talent and vision to flourish when pushing the ball downfield.

 And on top of everything else, Lawrence is a quarterback who attracts confidence as the face of a franchise from Day 1.
 It’s hard to imagine a scenario where he isn’t picked first.
 Urban Meyer needs a franchise quarterback above all else.
 He’s not trading out of a chance to get one of the best.

 How does Trevor Lawrence fit the new-look Jaguars?

 Meyer was an innovative, adaptable schematic coach in his time at the college level, working out of spread concepts often.
 Meyer’s offense puts a lot on the quarterback, but with a talented player like Lawrence, that’s not a bad thing.
-It remains to be seen what exactly Lawrence will be working with as it pertains to a full staff.
+It remains to be seen how all of the new pieces in Jacksonville will mesh together when the season arrives.
 Yet, Lawrence has the talent to produce even amidst imperfect circumstances.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?

 Dive into PFN’s Free NFL Mock Draft Simulator and test your own drafting acumen.
 Continue to visit Pro Football Network for NFL news and in-depth analysis.
 Also, be sure to follow us on Twitter (@PFN365) to stay in the loop on all things college football and the NFL Draft landscape.